How to Eat a Plant-Based Diet When You Hate to CookWritten by MamaSezz Team

 Best for long-term meal planning — and a great alternative to takeout and TV dinners.

 Next time you whip up your favorite lemon lentil soup, double or even triple the recipe.
-Save a few servings to eat throughout the week and freeze the rest in single or double portions for consumption later on.
+To that end, save a few servings to eat throughout the week and freeze the rest in single or double portions for consumption later on.

 Pro tip: Don’t freeze the entire batch together!
 You will end up chipping away the portion you want from a frozen mass or defrosting more food than you can eat.